mami-project/pathspider/doc/plugindev.rst

 If a function returns False, as it has identified the end of the flow, the Observer will consider the flow to be finished and will pass it to be merged with the job record after a short delay.
-This might occur, for TCP flows, when both FIN packets have been seen using the :func:`pathspider.observer.tcp.tcp_complete` function.
+This might occur for TCP flows when both FIN packets have been seen using the :func:`pathspider.observer.tcp.tcp_complete` function.